How do I book you?

 We customize the length of our shows to fit your needs.
 A single feature “act” is usually the length of a song or about 4 to 6 minutes.
 Our feature shows range anywhere from 10 minutes to an hour in length.
 For roving walk-around entertainment, we book by the hour and the number of sets that a performer will do in a given hour is based on what skill they are performing.

 What are your rates?

-Our rates are based on a number of factors: e.g. length of performance, type of performance (choreographed show or roving), travel distance.
-For a quote, please fill out our Get A Quote page or contact us at firstname.lastname@example.org
+Our rates are based on a number of factors such as length of performance, type of performance (choreographed show or roving), number of performers, type of skill (e.g. aerials or fire dancing) and travel distance.
+We offer package discounts when larger numbers of performers are booked for a single event or when our performers are booked for multiple events.
+For a quote, please fill out our Get A Quote page or contact us at email@example.com

-What kind of space do you need for performing?
+What kind of space do you need for fire performing?